ushklianik/jmeter-influxdb2-grafana/README.md

 ## Grafana set-up
-If you will use the provided docker compose file.
-Grafana with all plugins will be installed automatically.
-If you want to install it in some other way or use some existing Grafana.
-You need to make sure that the following plugins are installed:
-- cloudspout-button-panel
-- grafana-image-renderer

-To install plugins manually, run the following command: grafana-cli plugins install grafana-image-renderer (example)

-# How to install and setup
-If you want to install all the components using the provided docker-compose file:
-1) First you need to install Docker Engine according to one of these instructions: [Link](https://docs.docker.com/engine/install/)
-2) The next step is to install Docker Compose: [Link](https://docs.docker.com/compose/install/)
-3) Copy folder flaskPerf and docker-compose file on your server (Note that the docker compose file must be in the same location as the flaskPerf folder)
-4) Go to the folder with docker-compose file
-5) Run the followng comand: docker-compose up -d (It will automatically install all tools and plugins)

-If you want to install only flask service using docker:
-1) First you need to install Docker Engine according to one of these instructions: [Link](https://docs.docker.com/engine/install/)
-2) The next step is to install Docker Compose: [Link](https://docs.docker.com/compose/install/)
-3) Copy folder flaskPerf and docker-compose file which stores only flask service on your server (Note that the docker compose file must be in the same location as the flaskPerf folder)
-4) Go to the folder with docker-compose file
-5) Run the followng comand: docker-compose -f docker-compose-only-flask.yml up -d (It will automatically install all tools and plugins)

-If you want to install flask service without docker:
-1) Copy folder flaskPerf on your server
-2) Install python (The service was developed using python 3.9)
-3) Install all the necessary dependencies.
-Run command: pip3 install --upgrade pip -r requirements.txt
-4) Start flask service: python ./start.py

 ## Main dashboard
 The main dashboard contains 2 tables: the test log, which displays each test and creates a link to a separate dashboard with test results.